josev2046/An-Agile-and-Collaborative-Architectural-Approach/README.md

 Our process is centred on four key stages, each designed to mitigate risk and get to a valuable outcome faster.

-### 1. Ideation & Discovery: Getting to the Heart of the Matter
+### 1. Ideation & Discovery: The fun part
-The fun part.
 The journey begins with a collaborative workshop to define a clear problem statement and a shared vision.
 This phase is crucial for developing *user empathy* and getting all stakeholders aligned on the opportunity.
 The objective is to identify a core hypothesis we can test.
 And yes, this usually involves a mountain of Post-it notes.

 At this stage, it often makes sense to cobble up a **rapid prototype** — even a rough one — to bring ideas to life, align expectations, and quickly check if the proposed solution resonates.